 * Complaints line 0800 807 060

 * I ring and register burning on this line every time, as well as the Enfield web site.

 The Environment Agency and Enfield Council are asking that you contact both these departments when reporting burning.

 (on behalf of the Crews Hill Residents Association Committee)

 Addresses of all the burning sites to come…

-Our health is very important, get these people convicted!
+Your health is very important, get these people named and shamed!